peakshift/bitcoin-ux/coinjoins/design-sprints.md

 ### Consistency

-Create a consistent visual language for simmilar objects, especially in the case when new concepts are being introduced to the user (*e.g. UTXOs*).
+Create a consistent visual language for similar objects, especially in the case when new concepts are being introduced to the user (*e.g. UTXOs*).

 ## Persona